Agra Hadig Teething Party: An Armenian Tradition

 You can basically put down anything you'd like that will have meaning to you.

 So you have your baby seated on the floor with these objects in front of him/her.
 A yard of tulle or soft netting is held over the baby's head and a little bit of the cooked grain (see below for recipe) is sprinkled over the baby for good luck.
 Then the baby is encouraged to pick up the object that he's most interested in.

-In my Armenian-American tradition, the grain used for hadeeg is whole wheat kernals which you can purchase at the middle eastern markets.
+In my Armenian-American tradition, the grain used for hadig is whole wheat kernals, which you can purchase at Middle Eastern markets.
 But in other families, whole barley is used as well, and that is more readily available at the supermarket or grocery.
 Either way, the texture and symbolism is the same.
 The little kernals are symbolic of little teeth.
 And being that the grain swells in volume when cooked, it is symbolic of an abundance of good fortune for the child.

 If you're using wheat, soak it overnight for faster preparation.
 If you're using barley, soaking is not necessary.
 It's going to expand, so if you want two cups of finished product, use a cup or slightly less.

 If you soaked the wheat overnight, drain and rinse it.
 Boil the grain in clean water until tender.
 Drain and rinse and allow to cool.